ADHD and Autism Assessments for Adults

 The intake appointment is designed to help you make an informed decision.
 We'll discuss your experiences, goals, and whether assessment is the right step.
 There's no obligation to proceed after the intake session.

-Why do you only offer combined ADHD and Autism assessments?
+Why do you offer combined ADHD and Autism assessments?

 ADHD and Autism frequently co-occur and share overlapping traits.
 Assessing for both conditions ensures nothing is missed and provides a complete understanding of your neurotype.
 This is considered best practice and is included in the standard fee at no additional cost.